Find a Lender-Approved Local Conveyancer in Bardsley

 Residential Landlord and Tenant Conveyancing solicitors in Bardsley

-The list below is a non-comprehensive list of solicitors in Bardsley with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on wrongful eviction
+The list below is a non-comprehensive list of solicitors in Bardsley specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Court proceedings for possession

 • Rupert Wood & Son, 60-66 Wellington Road, Ashton-under-Lyne, Lancashire, OL6 6DE